DilanCF/CMSC412_notes/lecture/Lecture17.md

 Once we have alloc'd 20 pages to process, replaces from within it's allocated space

-If we're running a prog with this proporitonal allocation, how can we make it run better?
+If we're running a prog with this proportional allocation, how can we make it run better?
 * No page faults?

 Say the content for prog. is in 5 pages
 * Declare array for 200 pages
 * OS thinks process siz is 205
-* Allocs more pages than needed
+* Allocates more pages than needed
-* MOre than 5, all actula pages using will be in emmory and run fast
+* More than 5, all actual pages using will be in memory and run fast

 ![Alt text](img/Lecture16/image-47.png)